-This report has been prepared by a professional ecologist and reviewed by a principal consultant.
+This report has been prepared by a professional ecologist and reviewed by an associate director.
 Both are members of the Chartered Institute of Ecology and Environmental Management (CIEEM).
 Names have been omitted from this report for confidentiality reasons but can be provided on request.

-RSK has prepared this report for the sole use of the client, showing reasonable skill and care, for the intended purposes as stated in the agreement under which this work was completed.
+RSK Biocensus Ltd (RSK) has prepared this report for the sole use of the client, showing reasonable skill and care, for the intended purposes as stated in the agreement under which this work was completed.
 The report may not be relied upon by any other party without the express agreement of the client and RSK.
 No other warranty, expressed or implied, is made as to the professional advice included in this report.